Causal Representation Learning from Multimodal Biomedical Observations: Experimental Details

 \subsection{Numerical Dataset}

-Six numerical datasets are used in this paper, including three multi-group settings that satisfy our assumptions and three datasets that slightly violate the sparsity assumptions in the proposed theorems.
-The mixing function $g$ is modeled as a random three-layer MLP with LeakyReLU units, simulating a general nonparametric mixing scenario.
+We use six numerical datasets in this paper, including three multimodal datasets that satisfy our assumptions and three that slightly violate the sparsity assumptions in the proposed theorems.

-\paragraph{Multi-group Cases} The sample size for each dataset was set to $n=10000$, and the dimensionality of the observations in each group ranged from $d_x=15$ to $20$.
-The causal noise terms $\epsilon$ are i.i.d. sampled from a Gaussian distribution, and the exogenous variables are also assumed to follow a Gaussian distribution.
-Sparse causal relations between inter-group variables are randomly generated, with a sparsity ratio controlled between 50\% and 75\%, ensuring that the latent variables in each group keep at least one causal connection with another group.
+\paragraph{Multi-modality settings} We generate $n=10000$ samples according to Eq.~\eqref{eq:z_generation} and Eq.~\eqref{eq:x_generation}.
+Following prior work~\citep{von2021self,yao2021learning,zimmermann2021contrastive}, we generate observations using a multi-layer perceptron (MLP).
+Specifically, the mixing function $g$ is modeled as a three-layer MLP with randomly initialized weights and leaky ReLU activations, enabling $g$ to represent a general nonparametric mixing function.
+The causal noise terms $\epsilon$ are independently and identically distributed (i.i.d.), and the exogenous variables are mutually independent.
+Sparse inter-modality causal dependencies are randomly generated, ensuring that each modality's latent variables maintain at least one causal connection with another modality.

-\paragraph{Ablation Cases} We create two 15-dimensional grouped observations under different sparsity ratios.
-Each observations are generated from three latent variables, two of which are causally latent and one exogenous.
-The sample size for each dataset was set to $n=10000$, and the dimensionality of the observations in each group is $d_x=15$.
-Suppose the four latent variables are denoted as $z^{(1)}_1, z^{(1)}_2, z^{(2)}_1$, and $z^{(2)}_2$.
-For sparsity ratio = 0\%, all inter-modality latent variables are fully connected.
-For sparsity ratio = 25\%, three pairs of inter-modality connections among the latent variables are present.
-For sparsity ratio = 50\%, two pairs of the inter-modality latent variables are connected.
-For sparsity ratio = 75\%, only one pair of inter-modality latent variables remains connected.
+\paragraph{Ablation settings} For the ablation study, we generate two modality observations under different sparsity ratios.
+Each observation is generated from three causally related latent variables and one exogenous variable.
+The sample size for each dataset is set to $n=10000$, and the dimensionality of the observations in each modality is $d(\vecx)=20$.
+The sparsity ratio determines the extent of inter-modality connections among these latent variables.
+A higher sparsity ratio leads to a sparser causal structure, meaning fewer causal connections between latent variables.
+Conversely, a lower sparsity ratio yields a denser causal matrix with more causal dependencies.
+For example, a sparsity ratio of 0\% indicates that all inter-modality latent variables are fully connected, whereas a sparsity ratio of 50\% implies that half of the possible causal edges are removed.